c4a-ri/dialbb-apps/README.md

 ## License

-The applications is released under Apache License 2.0.
+The applications are released under Apache License 2.0.

 ## Copyright